LearnWeb3DAO/Layer2/README.md

 Since side chains are based on the EVM, you can think of them as mini ethereum blockchains.
 Side chains come with all the benefits of an EVM, just as writing smart contracts in solidity, and interact with the chain using web3 APIs.

-The drawbacks of side chains are that they can be less centralized.
+The drawbacks of side chains are that they can be more centralized.
 For example, if their consensus protocol uses proof or authority and those nodes collude to commit fraud.

 Important to note that, unlike other solutions below, side chains are technically not layer 2 because they do not use the security of the main chain.